dawsh2/ADMF-PC/config.md

 ## Executive Summary

 This document outlines a complete redesign of the YAML-based trading strategy system to support regime-adaptive strategies and complex conditional logic.
-The design prioritizes clean architecture and maintainability over backward compatibility, requiring migration of existing strategies to eliminate technical debt and enable robust future development.
+The design enables users to create sophisticated trading strategies entirely through YAML configuration without writing any Python code.

+Key capabilities include:
+- **Composable ensembles**: Combine any strategies into weighted ensembles
+- **Regime-adaptive behavior**: Switch strategies based on market conditions
+- **Conditional logic**: If-then-else strategy selection
+- **Parameter optimization**: Automatic parameter space expansion with `--optimize` flag
+- **Nested composition**: Ensembles within ensembles, unlimited depth

+The goal is for users to express any trading logic declaratively in YAML, provided the underlying indicators and features exist in the system.

 ## Core Design Principles